guillaumezin/DomoticzEbusd/readme.md

 ```
 broadcast:outsidetemp bai:SetMode:hcmode bai:SetMode:2 bai:SetMode:hwcflowtempdesired f47:RoomTemp:0 f47:Hc1OPMode mc:InternalOperatingMode470 mc:Flow1Sensor mc:FlowTempDesired bai:FlowTemp bai:ReturnTemp bai:FlowTempDesired bai:StorageTemp f47:Hc1SFMode f47:Hc2SFMode bai:WaterPressure f47:Hc1HolidayStartPeriod f47:Hc1HolidayEndPeriod f47:Hc2HolidayStartPeriod f47:Hc2HolidayEndPeriod
 ```
 This is case insensitive (since version 1.1.7).
 The first part of a register is the circuit name, the second part must be a message name (third level of JSON data), and the third part is the index, or the name (possible only if different than "") of field in fielddefs of a message in JSON data, and is optional (field index 0 by default).
 For instance "bai:SetMode:2" in my case gives "hwctempdesired" fielddefs value, i.e. the desired hot water  temperature, because it is the second field of bai->messages->SetMode register.
 It could have been configured with "bai:SetMode:hwctempdesired" directly.
 Starting version 1.3.8, fielddefs type "IGN" are ignored for index counting and name searching.
-For instance, if To see available registers, open your favorite internet browser, for instance at this address: [http://192.168.0.10:8889/data?def](http://192.168.0.10:8889/data?def) (change IP address to ebusd hosting device IP address or name, change 8889 port to whatever port you configured for HTTP JSON):
+For instance "bai:SetMode:4" give the same result as "bai:SetMode:disablehc".
+To see available registers, open your favorite internet browser, for instance at this address: [http://192.168.0.10:8889/data?def](http://192.168.0.10:8889/data?def) (change IP address to ebusd hosting device IP address or name, change 8889 port to whatever port you configured for HTTP JSON):

 You can add more than one ebusd-bridge hardware to Domoticz, for instance to get some registers as read-only and others as writable.